psycholinguistics2125/violent_men/README.md

 3. Run the notebook reproduce_results.ipynb

-## Investigating the pre-processinf steps
+## Investigating the pre-processing steps

 The pre-processing steps are detailed in the notebook: main_preprocessing.py file.
 As the only data made publicly available is the ananymized data, the file is here only to satisfy the curiosity of the reader.